daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 Once data is loaded into BigQuery, simple SQL transformations can be performed on the raw data.
 With BigQuery scheduled queries you can automate SQL tranformation tasks based on a cron schedule you define.

 Pub/Sub BigQuery subscriptions also remove the requirement to have Pub/Sub Topic clients configured as subscribers.
-The Pub/Sub BigQuery subscription defines the BigQuery table data will be loaded into and is automatically pushed to BigQuery.
+The Pub/Sub BigQuery subscription defines the BigQuery table data will be loaded into and is automatically pushed directly to BigQuery.

-Messages target the BigQuery Write API- upon successful write to BigQuery table, the Pub/Sub message is ackowledged.
+Messages target the BigQuery Write API- upon successful write to the BigQuery table, the Pub/Sub message is ackowledged.
 If the message fails to be written to the table, it is negatively acknowledged to Pub/Sub and Pub/Sub will attempt to write the data to BigQuery again.
 By configuring an exponential backoff, Pub/Sub will wait the defined amount of time before attempting to write a previously failed message, incrementing the wait period until it reaches the defined threshold for failed delivery attempts.
 Once this threshold has been met, the message can then be sent to a Dead Letter queue for manual review and intervention.
 The messages sent to the Dead Letter Queue include an additional CloudPubSubDeadLetterSourceDeliveryErrorMessage attribute which defines the reason the message couldn't be written to BigQuery.

 <Architecture diagram demonstrating exponential backoff and forwarding to dead letter queu>